strange07/tryhackme/Easy Steganography/easy steganography.md

 [Link to room](https://tryhackme.com/room/easysteganography)

-Download the zip file extract it
+Download the zip file and extract it, we will get four similar images

 #### 1. Flag 1